by Garrick Dee

 For most women, the default option for hair removal would be shaving.
 It the grand scheme of things, shaving makes a lot of sense.

 In this article, we’ll be looking at an alternative method – epilating and see how it differs with shaving.

-Of all the hair removal methods, it is perhaps the most cost effective, shallow learning curve and the least painful.
+Of all the hair removal methods, shaving is perhaps the most cost-effective, shallow learning curve and the least painful.

 One big issue with shaving would be the frequency.
 Depending on how fast your hair grows, you’ll need to shave once or twice a week (sometimes more).

-It is a detailed guide where we’ll be looking at the pros, cons and which method would suite you best.
+It is a detailed guide where we’ll be looking at the pros, cons and which method would suit you best.

 Hair removal methods

 There are two methods of hair removal – epilation and depilation.
 The first method involves removing hair below the surface or from its roots.
 These methods include epilating, waxing, threading and sugaring.

 Depilation is the process of removing hair from the surface.
 Shaving is an excellent example of depilation as it cuts hair follicles leaving the root intact.